abhi32GBram/Luxia/learnluxia/Learn Luxia.md

 - We have added a banner on the locked chapters to inform users that they need to purchase the course to access the videos.
 This banner appears when a user tries to access a chapter that is locked due to the course not being purchased.
 - The banner provides clear instructions and encourages users to take the necessary action to unlock the chapters.
 This feature helps to increase course sales and engagement.

+---

+> # Integration of Stripe

+* Stripe is a powerful payment gateway that allows businesses to accept online payments.
+*  It provides a suite of APIs that can be integrated into your application to handle various aspects of online transactions.

+## Added Stripe as the Payment Middleware
+* Stripe acts as the payment middleware in our application.
+* It handles all the complexities of processing payments, including security measures like encryption and fraud detection.

+## Redirect to the Stripe Checkout for Secure Payments
+* When a user decides to make a payment, they are redirected to the Stripe Checkout page.
+* This is a secure environment provided by Stripe where users can enter their payment details without worrying about the security of their data.

+## Client and Server Failsafes and Error Management
+* The application includes robust error handling mechanisms to deal with any issues that may arise during the payment process.
+*  These include both client-side and server-side checks to ensure smooth operation.

+## Unlocking Chapters Upon Successful Transaction
+* Once a user successfully completes a payment, the corresponding course chapters are unlocked for them.
+* This enhances the user experience by providing immediate access to the content they've paid for.

+## Displaying Optional Files to the User Only Upon Purchase
+* The application ensures that optional files related to a course are only displayed to the user once they've completed the purchase.
+*  This adds value to the user's purchase and encourages repeat business.

+## Updating the Course Sidebar
+* After a successful purchase, the course sidebar is updated to reflect the changes.
+*  This includes unlocking the relevant chapters and showing the play button, indicating that the course is now available for the user.

+## Allowing Purchase of Only One Course
+* The application has a mechanism in place to prevent users from purchasing more than one course at a time.
+* This is to ensure fair usage and prevent potential misuse of the system.

+## Viewing All Transactions in the Stripe CLI
+* The Stripe Command Line Interface (CLI) provides a convenient way to view all transactions.
+*  This is particularly useful for debugging and auditing purposes.

+## Listening to the Webhook Request on Localhost Port Number - 3000
+* The application listens for incoming webhook events from Stripe on a specified port (in this case, port 3000).
+*  These events provide real-time updates on the status of transactions.

+## Updating Database Information After Transaction
+* After a transaction is completed, the application updates its database to reflect the new state.
+*  This includes recording the details of the transaction and updating the user's purchase history.

+### Current Limitations (Stripe) :

+- Due to the Stripe policies in India for performing transactions during checkout :
+    * Payment currency in the backend has been set to USD for now as even after changing all the
+---